MikroElektronika/mikrosdk_click_v2/CONTRIBUTING.md

 ---

-Welcome, and thank you for showing interest in contributing to MikroElektronika's click boards!
+Welcome, and thank you for showing interest in contributing to MIKROE's Click boards!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.